cnelson/cnelson.github.io/_posts/2016-01-06-naughty-or-nice-santa-hat.md

 Now I just needed to find out how to have the ESP8266 figure out where it was.
 I planned to tether the hat to my phone while I was away from the house so I didn't want to trust IP geolocation; I needed something more accurate.
 Thankfully Google provides the [Google Maps Geolocation API](https://developers.google.com/maps/documentation/geolocation/intro) which allows you to provide a list of BSSIDs nearby and it will approximate your location.

 Now that "the cloud" was doing all the heavily lifting for me, I just had to write the code to tie it all together.
 I decided to put as much of the code on the server as possible.
-Given my [prior](https://en.wikipedia.org/wiki/NinjaTel_Van) [experience](https://en.wikipedia.org/wiki/Capture_(TV_series)) with wireless deployments, I don't trust a tethered connection to a mobile phone to reliable or robust.
-Limiting the amount of data I need to send/receive over the wireless link would be critical to having the hat actually function in the real world.
+Given my [prior](https://en.wikipedia.org/wiki/NinjaTel_Van) [experience](https://en.wikipedia.org/wiki/Capture_(TV_series)) with wireless deployments, I don't trust a tethered connection to a mobile phone to be reliable or robust.
+Limiting the amount of data I send/receive over the wireless link would be critical to having the hat actually function in the real world.

 ### Server